-A CD (or certificate deposit) account is savings account that is insured by the federal government.
+A CD account (or Certificate of Deposit account) is a savings account that the federal government insures.
 CD accounts could be a low-risk investment for your savings as they usually offer a higher interest rate if you are willing to commit to a fixed term.

 What is a CD Account?

-In other types of savings accounts, you are free to withdraw or deposit money at your convenience, while inn CD accounts you agree to leave money for a set period of time.
-You can still access the funds, however you may have to pay a fee to do so before the end of the agreed period.
-The period of time you agree to leave money in a CD account can vary, it can go for as little as 3 months to as much as 5 years.
-As a general rule, the more money you deposit and the longer you deposit it for, the higher interest rate the bank will offer you.
+In other types of savings accounts, you are free to withdraw or deposit money at your convenience, while in CD accounts, you agree to leave money for a set period of time.
+You can still access the funds.
+However you may have to pay a fee to do so before the end of the agreed period.
+The period of time you agree to leave money in a CD account can vary.
+It can go from as little as 3 months to as much as 5 years.
+As a general rule, the more money you deposit and the longer you deposit it for, the bank’s higher interest rate will offer you.

 CD accounts are a good way of making money out from savings if you don’t need access to your funds with very low risk.